phofl/phofl.github.io/content/posts/benchmark_pandas_polars_v1.md

 We will look at the ``tpch`` benchmarks from the [Polars repository](https://github.com/pola-rs/tpch) with ``scale_1`` including I/O time.

-Initially, I tried to do this 3 months ago, but all the Polars queries were broken back then because of API changes.
-They have been fixed since then.
-We will use the pandas nightly builds because some optimizations for Copy-on-Write and the Pyarrow ``dtype_backend`` were added after 2.0 was released.
+Fair warning: I had to try this a couple of times since the API changed.
+You can switch to version 0.17.15, if you encounter problems, that's what I used.
+Additionally, I am using the current development version of pandas because some optimizations for Copy-on-Write and the Pyarrow ``dtype_backend`` were added after 2.0 was released.
+The development version was also used to create the baseline plots, so all performance gains shown in here can be attributed to the refactoring steps.
+You can use this version starting from August at the latest!
-The next pandas release is scheduled for August.
-I used Polars in version 0.17.15.
-The colors are consistent with what Polars uses for their benchmarks.

 I came away with one main takeaway: